Church of the Good Shepherd and Parish House: Description and history

 The Church of the Good Shepherd is located in Hartford's Coltsville area south of the downtown, on the southeast side of Wyllys Street just south of its junction with Charter Oak Avenue.
 It is a masonry structure, built out of Portland brownstone and Ohio sandstone.
-It is roughly T shaped and has Gothic Revival styling.
+It is roughly T-shaped and has Gothic Revival styling.
 It has a steeply pitched polychrome slate roof, with parapeted gable ends that have crosses at the peaks.
 A square tower with buttresses rises at one of the crooks of the T, with a low crenellated battlement below the octagonal spire.
 The interior features a variety of stone types in the construction of the floors and columns, and has heavy chestnut timbers in the roof framing.
 The southwest entrance arch is carved with examples of the workers' tools used in the Samuel Colt's factory.

-The church was commissioned in 1866 by Elizabeth Jarvis Colt, and serves as a memorial to her husband Samuel, who died in 1862, and two of their infant children.
-The parish house was built in 1895, also to a design by Potter, as a memorial to Colt's son Caldwell Hart Colt who died in 1894.
+The church was commissioned in 1866 by Elizabeth Jarvis Colt, and serves as a memorial to her husband Samuel, who died in 1862, and three of their children who died in infancy.
+The parish house was built in 1895, also to a design by Potter, as a memorial to Colt's son, Caldwell Hart Colt, who died in 1894.
 Potter had come out of retirement to design this building.
 It continues the Gothic architectural detailing found on the church, but is more symmetrical in its massing.

 One of the more prominent features on the second floor is an alcove memorial to Caldwell.
 This memorial features two brass cannons, which the vessel carried and the ship's bell.
-A large painting of Commodore Colt standing on the deck of the Dauntless near the wheel.
+A large painting of Commodore Colt standing near the wheel on the deck of the Dauntless.